ckeditor/ckeditor5-package-generator/packages/ckeditor5-package-generator/README.md

 CKEditor 5 Package Generator
 ============================

-The `ckeditor5-package-generator` is a tool for developers.
-It creates a working package with the development environment that allows creating new packages for CKEditor 5.
+The `ckeditor5-package-generator` is a tool for developers, and it creates a working package with the development environment that allows writing new plugins for CKEditor 5.

 ## Table of contents